-- · Be sure the bearing surface is solid, stationary and capable of supporting the maximum ground force of 341 pounds (154.7 kg). - · Before entering the platform, ensure that all outriggers have been properly installed and all leveling jacks are fully extended and bearing weight. - Check to be sure the chassis is level according to the bubble level indicator on the chassis and all wheels are completely off the ground.
+- · Be sure the bearing surface is solid, stationary, and capable of supporting the intended load. - Before entering the platform, ensure that all outriggers have been properly installed and all leveling jacks are fully extended and bearing weight. - Check to be sure the chassis is level according to the bubble level indicator on the chassis and all wheels are completely off of the ground.